shopware/docs/products/guided-shopping/installation.md

 To do so,

-1. Navigate to admin panel where the Guided Shopping plugin is installed.
+1. Navigate to the admin panel where the Guided Shopping plugin is installed.
 1. Click the menu and select configure option to configure the below two sections:

     * **Video (daily.co)**